DanielT/a2ltool/README.md

 - maintain the formatting and ordering of items in the a2l file during manipulation, so that the diff between the original and the updated/modified file is as small as possible
 - Supports files up to a2l version 1.71 (current)

+## Usage examples

+### Merge two a2l files

+`a2ltool file1.a2l --merge file2.a2l --output merged.a2l`

+### Update the addresses in an a2l file

+`a2ltool input.a2l --elffile input.elf --update --output updated.a2l`

+### Create a new a2lfile and add a characteristic from an elf file to it

+`a2ltool --create --ellfile input.elf --characteristic my_var --output newfile.a2l`

 ## About a2l Files

 A2l files describe measurement variables and tunable parameters of an embedded device (typically: an automotive ECU).